What to do in Sardinia, another beautiful island which is still too little known.

 As with any journey, it is imperative that you taste the local food.
 Sardinian cuisine is characterized by very strong flavors, like the Cannonau, the local wine, which is the perfect example.
 The Pane carasau (known for its fineness), the Porcheddu (a young watered frequently pig), and culurgiones (stuffed pasta with pecorino cheese, mint and other ingredients) are part of the traditional dishes of Sardinia.
 The liquor Filu e ferru is also being tested.
 In Cagliari and throughout the island, restaurants to discover the local gastronomy abound.

 9. The Sardinian Mines

 The long mining history of Sardinia began probably around the 6th millennium BC, which means that mining has played an important role in the history of the island.
-The small village of Ingurtosu, alongside Montevecchio, was one of the most important mining regions of Sardinia until the middle of last century.
-In order to prevent this area to be abandoned, UNESCO decided to declare World Heritage.
-Many old mining facilities have been renovated, restored or even transformed into a hotel, or have been opened for tours, which made the region an attractive place for travelers and culture lovers who want to avoid mass tourism.
+The small village of Ingurtosu, alongside Montevecchio, were one of the most important mining regions of Sardinia, until the middle of last century.
+To avoid that this area be abandoned, UNESCO decided to declare World Heritage.
+Many old mining facilities have been renovated, restored or even transformed into a hotel, or are open for tours, making the region an attractive place for travelers and culture lovers who want to avoid mass tourism.

 10. Other ideas for visits in Sardinia

-Go and see the island of Caprera, known to have been, for over twenty years, the last residence of Giuseppe Garibaldi.
+- Go see the island of Caprera, known to have been, for over twenty years, the last residence of Giuseppe Garibaldi.